gbdev/pandocs/content/Pan_Docs.md

 ### Ways to help

 -   Add information from Pan Docs.
-(To do: Formatting guide lines)
+(To do: Formatting guidelines)
 -   Convert ASCII art into images or tables, or other formatting as appropriate.
 -   Condense information!
 Create a parallel article where the most